ascensioncoin/litecoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Ascension Core software, see [https://ascension.org](https://ascension.org).
+For more information, as well as an immediately useable, binary version of the Ascension Core software, see [https://ascensioncoin.org](https://ascensioncoin.org).

+Ascension coin is a fork of Litecoin 0.13 (which is a fork of Bitcoin) at commit f32743e194a3ebe327c47e29e3a1c944ea929d35.

 License
 -------